Ciglane

-Ciglane is a neighborhood in Sarajevo, one of the 15 neighborhoods in the Municipality of Centar Sarajevo.
-It was constructed on the hill Crni Vrh during the 1970s.
+Ciglane (Циглане) is a neighborhood and local community in Sarajevo, Bosnia and Herzegovina, one of the 19 local communities in the Municipality of Centar Sarajevo.
+It was constructed on the Crni Vrh hill during the 1970s.
 Known for its brutalist design, it stands out from surrounding areas.
-It is also the only neighborhood in the city with its own lift, called the Kosi Lift.
-Ciglane is noted for its high crime rate, mostly involving petty theft, making it unsafe at night.
-The name "Ciglane" comes from the German word for brick, "Die Ziegel".
+It is also the only neighborhood in the city with its own funicular, called the Kosi Lift ("Slanted lift").

+Name

+The name "Ciglane" comes from the Serbo-Croatian word for a brick factory, "Ciglana".
+It owes its name to a brick factory, opened by August Braun in 1879, which existed in this spot until 1973.
+(Note: From the source used, it is unclear whether the factory was in operation all the way until 1973.)
+The bricks from this factory were used to build many significant buildings in Sarajevo, like the Building of the Presidency of Bosnia and Herzegovina.

+Area

+The Ciglane local community encompasses the following streets: